sockeqwe/mosby/first-app.md

 ## Business logic
 `MailProvider` is the central business logic element where we can query list of mails, send mails and so on.
 Furthermore, an `AccountManager` exists who is responsible to authenticate a user.
 Internally for the business logic (`MailProvider` and `AccountManager`) we use RxJava.
 Usually you don't have to take a look inside the business logic implementation details.
 If you are not familiar with RxJava, don't worry.
 All you have to know is that RxJava offers an `Observable` to do some kind of query and as callback the methods `onData()`, `onCompleted()` or `onError()` gets called.
 If you are familiar with RxJava, please DON'T look at the code!
 It's pretty ugly as we changed mind several times during development and didn't refactored everything as we would do for a real app.
 Please note that this sample app is about Mosby and not how to write a clean business logic with RxJava.
 Note also that even if we have used Dagger2 for dependency injection this is not a reference app for Dagger2 nor for material design.

 As you see in the video we are simulating network traffic by adding a delay of two seconds to every request (like loading a list of mails).
 We also simulate network problems: Every fifth request will fail (that's why you see the error view quite often in the video).
-Furthermore, I simulate authentication problems: After 15 requests we say that the user is not authenticated anymore (i.e. in a real world an access token or session has been expired).
+Furthermore, we simulate authentication problems: After 15 requests we say that the user is not authenticated anymore (i.e. in a real world an access token or session has been expired).
 Thus the user has to sign in again (a login button will be dipslayed).

 ## Sign in
 `LoginActivity` is the activity we launch to show the login form. `LoginActivity` is basically just a container for a retaining `LoginFragment`.
 Mosby ships with `MvpLceViewStateFragment implements MvpLceView` which displays either the content (like a RecyclcerView to display a list of mails) or a  loading indicator (like a ProgressBar) or an error view (like a TextView displaying an error message).
 This might be handy, because you don't have to implement the switching of displaying content, displaying error, displaying loading by your own, but you shouldn't use it as base class for everything.
 Only use it if your view can reach all three view states (showing loading, content and error).
 Have a look at the sign in view: